How To Explain Your Reasons for Leaving a Job

 “How do you plan to prevent miscommunication about expectations in your next role?”

 Consider these as you complete your answer, and develop a few ideas for what your answer may look like for follow-up questions.
 Remember: Leaving a job for a new opportunity is very common.
-Your interviewer has likely left a job in their past, so they will be able to understand your position.
+It's likely that your interviewer has also left a job so they will be able to understand your position.
 Be clear on your reasons, plan your response and continue directing the conversation toward why you’re the best person for the job.